-GASB Statement No. 87, Leases, was issued June 2017.
+- GASB Statement No. 87, Leases, was issued in June 2017.
 This Statement improves the accounting and financial reporting for leases by governments.
-The provisions of this Statement were effective for the Agency for the fiscal year ended September 30, 2022.
-The adoption of this Statement resulted in no financial reporting or additional disclosure for the Agency.
+The adoption of this Statement resulted in a financial impact and additional disclosures for the Agency. - GASB Statement No. 96, Subscription-Based Information Technology Arrangements, was issued in May 2020.
+This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for governments.
+The adoption of this Statement resulted in no financial impact or additional disclosures for the Agency.